tiepdotme/redant-home/_posts/2019-05-22-finding-the-right-development-option-offshore-vs-agency-vs-freelance-vs-team.md

 Chin up- it will get better!
 Once you get to a stable team size, this should settle down.

-Pro tip: It's much easier to transition to a team gradually, and planning this out with your agency or freelancer.
+> `pro tip:` It's much easier to transition to a team gradually, and plan this out with your existing agency or freelancer.

 `PROS:` You’ll have control over team hires.
 Better control over security related issues such as IP, security and privacy.
 Raising money from investors is easier if it is to build your team.